We’re going basic sewing today with how to sew a pillowcase.

 on the image below to save this post for later.

-Can I really sew a pillowcase in 15 minutes?
+Can you sew a pillowcase in 15 minutes?

-I’ll add that whenever I add time promises, I try and be fair.
+Whenever I test projects for time, I try and be fair.
 I sew the project with a timer at a leisurely pace.
 Who wants to be a crazy person when you’re sewing?!

 I clocked in at just over 12 minutes on this project.
 When my son made one, he came in around 20 minutes.
 That’s the sewing time.
 Of course it’ll take a couple minutes past that to cut your pillowcase.